 - In 1000 Ways to Die, death #1000 is called "Premature Endings".
 It involves an old man who had the intelligence to live sensibly and dies peacefully of old age after a full and rewarding life, with his daughter at his side.

 - In Stargate Atlantis, people in the Pegasus galaxy consider a death of old age a cause for celebration, not mourning, because with the Wraith around it does NOT happen often; dying of old age means you managed to escape the Wraith all your life.

 - The Loreena McKennit song "Skellig" is about a monk dying of old age after living a life doing exactly what he wanted to do and passing on his legacy to another monk to continue.

-- Mordin's death in Mass Effect 3 as he cures the Genophage.
+- Mordin's death as he cures the Genophage.
 If Shepard expresses regret he has to die to do it, he merely responds "Had to be me.
 Someone else might have gotten it wrong."
 And if you heard him sing his Major General Song, he'll reprise it as his last words.